paalss/useful-snippets/posts/search-text-git-history.md

 ---
-title: search text apperance in a file's git history
+title: search for text appearance in a file's git history
 ranking: 5
 tags:
 - git